turbot/flowpipe-mod-aws/README.md

 ### Credentials

-By default, the following environment variables will be used to authenticate:
+By default, the following environment variables will be used for authentication:

 - `AWS_PROFILE`
 - `AWS_ACCESS_KEY_ID`